|

 A11.

-but there must be many more that don’t have or don’t want internet services.
-During
+monkeys, but there must be many more that don’t have or don’t want

-the early 1990’s, initiated by several newspaper articles, a few three-monkey
+internet services.
+During the early 1990’s, initiated by several newspaper articles, a

-collectors in the Netherlands became aware that they were not alone with
+few three-monkey collectors in the Netherlands became aware that they were

-more people interested in the No Evils.
-They were outbidding each other to
+there were more people interested in the No Evils.
+They were outbidding each

-such an extent that part of the eBay community (small at that time) was very
+other to such an extent that part of the eBay community (small at that time)

 Monkeys” sector.
 In spite of this heavy competing, the No Evil